Maurice Gee: Personal life

 Gee had a seven-year relationship with Hera Smith, with whom he had a son, Nigel, in September 1959.
 They separated in the 1960s.

 Gee married his wife Margareta in 1970, having met in 1966 at the Alexander Turnbull Library where she worked.
-They had two adult daughters together, Abigail and Emily.
+They had two daughters, Abigail and Emily.
 Abigail works as an animator, and Emily is a writer who has published fantasy and historical novels.
 Gee said in 2018 that meeting Margareta changed his life: "I was 38 when we got together and was drifting and wasting my time and only pretending to be a writer.
 She brought stability of every kind into my life – and as I point out in Running on the Stairs, two novels and a handful of stories before meeting her, more than 30 novels since."

 As of 2020, he lived in Nelson with his wife and considered himself to be retired from writing.

 Gee considered himself an evolutionary humanist.
 He was an Honorary Associate of the New Zealand Association of Rationalists and Humanists.

 Gee died in Nelson on 12 June 2025, at the age of 93.
 He supported end of life choice.